-Question Answer Marks 1(e) AGAINST grand-parents always played a large role in family life, through extended family structures so this hasn't changed; children are still lower in status and power than adult family members and subject to adult authority. this hasn't changed; whilst there is a lot of evidence to show that families today are more symmetrical it is still typically the woman who performs the majority of the household tasks; the maternal role has changed but stereotypes have not and for most women, having children often leads to a career break or to part-time work meaning that they become the primary care giver in the family; the paternal role may not have changed much at all in the family - it is still typically the father who is in charge of household finances and important decisions (Edgell, Pahl) as well as being the breadwinner; with an increase in boomerang families there has been a continuation in MIS's of the traditional parent-child relationship; there is often a dual or triple burden placed upon women in family life, meaning she is responsible for both paid work, domestic work and emotional work; other reasonable response.
-Band 0 [0 marks] No creditworthy response.
+Question Answer Marks 1(e) AGAINST grand-parents always played a large role in family life, through extended family structures so thasn't changed; children are still lower in status and power than adult family members and subject to adult authority, this hasn't changed; whilst there is a lot of evidence to show that families today are more symmetrical it is still typically the woman who performs the majority of the household tasks; the maternal role has changed but stereotypes have not and for most women, having children often leads to a career break or to part-time work meaning that they become the primary care giver in the family; the paternal role may not have changed much at all in the family: the paternal role may not have changed much at all in the family: the paternal role may not have changed much at all in the family: the paternal role may not have changed much at all in the family: the paternal role may not have changed much at all in the family: the paternal role may not have changed much at all in the family: the paternal role may not have changed much at all in the family: the paternal role may not have changed much at all in the family: the paternal role may not have changed much at all in the family: the paternal role may not have changed much at all in the family: the paternal role may not have changed much at all in the family. there is often a dual or triple burden placed upon women in family life, meaning she is responsible for both paid work, domestic work and emotional work; other reasonable response.
 Band 1 [1-4 marks] Answers in this band may be vague and largely based on common sense showing limited knowledge of the extent to which family roles are changing.
 Use of sociological terms or concepts is very unlikely.
-Responses may be short, undeveloped and one-sided. e.g. women and men both go out to work now so they both have to do the housework'.
-Lower in the band (1-2 marks), expect one or two weak points.
-Higher in the band (3-4 marks) candidates may offer more than two points or provide a weak definition of key terms, e.g. family roles means the parts played by different members of the family roles means the parts played by different members of the family roles means the parts played by different members of the family roles means t
+Responses may be short, undeveloped and one-sided. e.g. 'women and men both go out to work now so they both have to d